ncskth/laser/README.md

 ![](laser.jpg)

+## Installation
-To use, clone the directory and copy the script into whatever directory you need it.
+1. Clone the directory and copy the script into wherever you need it
+2. Install the `pyserial` package: `pip install pyserial`
+3. Plug in the galvanic mirror laser

 The laser operates in $x \times y$ coordinate space, restricted to $(0, 800)$ in both directions.